ietf-tools/bibxml-service/docs/topics/architecture.rst

 BibXML service requires an additional indexable source (not pictured above) that contains xml2rfc paths and associated XML data.
 This source is used for xml2rfc path resolution fallback functionality.
+Indexing can be triggered the same way as for bibliographic data sources.

 .. seealso::